comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

 Swap-solutions that run completely in the browser (webpage) and rely on connecting to a locally running blockchain node are currently not possible because specifying [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a security risk.
 This means the browser will reject a response from a locally running Bitcoin node.
-Discussions have been ongoing, notably for [bitcoind](https://github.com/bitcoin/bitcoin/issues/11833), to ad features that would allow webpages to communicate with locally running blockchain nodes directly.
+Discussions have been ongoing, notably for [bitcoind](https://github.com/bitcoin/bitcoin/issues/11833), to add features that would allow webpages to communicate with locally running blockchain nodes directly.
 However, it is hard to verify the code of a webpage when accessing the webpage in a browser and thus not recommended to add features that would allow to do this.

 Theoretically this could be overcome by creating a node infrastructure behind a proper REST API, or with a locally running proxy.
 However, it is questionable if these are favourable solution, as they adds additional software on top of the blockchain nodes.